Mountain Ash, Rhondda Cynon Taf: NCB Mountain Ash Railway

 An early British railway line had developed from the industrial development within the South Wales Valleys, which with its core around Mountain Ash became known as the Mountain Ash Railway (MAR).
 Having developed from an early tramway, it became in the 1970s the last steam-hauled line in the UK.
 Developed by Powell Duffryn as it consolidated various industrial assets, the railway started from Afon Cynon at the Penrikyber Colliery, headed north past a coal-stocking area at Pontcynon, then past an interchange yard known as Lansdale Yard, and through the former Nixon's Navigation colliery – home of the railway's central workshops, locomotive sheds and weighbridge – and on north past Duffryn Colliery, terminating at the Abercwmboi Phurnacite plant.
 The railway's main access to the UK rail network was at the Vale of Neath Railway's station at Mountain Ash (Cardiff Road) railway station, but it also had access to the competing, dominant Taff Vale Railway.

 Early locomotives were drawn from all major UK industrial locomotive makers, but like many industrial railways after World War Two, the operational fleet was based on a core of group of Hunslet Austerity 0-6-0STs.
 In 1959 the National Coal Board (NCB) acquired the ex-GWR Pannier Tank No. 7754.
 Although rather too heavy to work on the relatively light rail of the MAR, whose poor maintenance resulted in regular spreading of the rails, it became a favourite with MAR crews after a refit in the late 1960s.
 It eventually became the last British mainline-built operating steam locomotive in the UK, until 1975 after a cylinder-valve crack.
 The NCB were persuaded to donate the locomotive to National Museum Wales, which has since loaned it indefinitely to the Llangollen Railway.
 The MAR closed in the mid-1980s after the miners' strike.

 Education

 Mountain Ash Comprehensive School caters for pupils aged 11–18, on the site of the former estate of Lord Aberdare.
 The main Dyffryn House was used by the school until its demolition in the 1990s.
-Opposite the site is the hospital, Cynon Valley Hospital.
+Opposite the site is the hospital, Ysbyty Cwm Cynon that replaced the Mountain Ash General Hospital in 2012.